ildella/pocket-cli/README.md

 ### Depencencies.

-I have a quite strict policy on dependencies
+I have a quite strict policy on dependencies.
-For this Cli I do not use any classic nodejs command line interpreter or framework like commander, argxv o inquirer, or chalk for coloring.
-I also do not use lodash.
+I do not use any famous nodejs command line interpreter or framework like commander, or inquirer along with chalk for coloring.
+I also do not use lodash and many other commons nodejs libraries.

-Mostly I depend on:
+I depend on:

   * Luxon - a dependency free, immutable momentjs
   * Colorette - a dependency free ansii coloring
   * Axios - http client, which has 2 dependencies

+For now I depend on express and all its dependencies for the authentication part.
+A refactoring is due as there's no point in using express to make one HTTP endpoint.

 [npm audit badge](...)